 - Transference to a minor.
 Transference in this sense refers to a monetary gift to a minor.
 Typically, this gift is given to a designated “custodian” who will give it to the child at a later date — usually when he or she has reached maturity or at an otherwise agreed upon age.

 - Annual gifts.
 Similarly, an individual can gift up to $15,000 annually to any person(s) of his or her choosing without getting hit with a gift tax.
-The recipients of such gifts are usually a child or a grandchild.
+The recipients of such gifts are usually children or grandchildren.
 Over time, this act can significantly reduce the amount of the overall taxable estate.

 These are just a few of the ways you can potentially lower your estate taxes.
 Overall, you will benefit from the services of an estate tax attorney when it comes to these matters.
 A lawyer can help determine which course of action is right for you.

-The estate tax return lawyers of Temmerman, Cilley & Kohlmann, LLP have the knowledge and experience necessary to guide clients through estate tax controversies.
+The estate tax return lawyers of Temmerman, Cilley & Kohlmann, LLP, have the knowledge and experience to guide clients through estate tax controversies.
 Our team can help you through the meticulous process of estate tax return preparation.
-We utilize all available tools and resources to help you with your estate tax return questions as quickly and efficiently as possible.
+We will use all available tools and resources to help you with your estate tax return questions as quickly and efficiently as possible.
 In fact, one of our skilled attorneys is dual-licensed as a certified public accountant and is available to consult with all clients in matters regarding estate tax preparation.

-Call our San Jose office at (408) 290-7210 — or our Danville office at (925) 233-4399 — or contact us online today to discuss the details of your case.
-By offering tax return preparation, our well-qualified firm is able to provide thorough representation in an efficient and effective manner to clients in Fremont, Walnut Creek, Danville, Santa Clara, San Mateo, Alameda, Contra Costa, Santa Cruz, Monterey, San Francisco, and other counties.
+Call our San Jose or Danville offices at 408-780-1912 or contact us online today to discuss the details of your case.
+By offering tax return preparation, our well-qualified firm provides thorough representation in an efficient and effective manner.